Botox Injections: Purpose, Procedure, Risks and Results

 Acetylcholine attaches to receptors on the muscle cells and causes the cells to contract, or shorten.

-Botox injections prevent the discharge of acetylcholine, which stops the muscle cells from contracting. during this way, the toxin helps the muscles to subsided stiff
+Botox injections prevent the discharge of acetylcholine, which stops the muscle cells from contracting.
+In this way, the toxin helps the muscles to subsided stiff.

-The primary use of Botox is reducing the looks of facial wrinkles but HydraFacial could also be chosen as an option.
+The primary use of Botox is reducing the looks of facial wrinkles.
+However, HydraFacial could also be chosen as an option.

 The effects are temporary, lasting 3–12 months, counting on the sort of treatment.